Village and Civil Parish of Heslington, near York, England

 Heslington Hall was built between 1565 and 1568 for Sir Thomas Eynns.
 In the 20th century it was owned by Richard de Yarburgh-Bateson, 6th Baron Deramore, and was used as the headquarters for the Royal Air Force's No. 4 (Bomber) Group from 1940–45.
 It is now the administrative headquarters for the University of York.

-The village Main Street tends to be busy, partly because its facilities are convenient for students and staff of the University of York; these include two banks, two pubs, a post office, and a village store.
+The village tends to be busy, partly because its facilities are convenient for students and staff of the University of York; in the main village street these include , two pubs, a post office, and a village store.
 Heslington Church is nearby.
-The local school, Lord Deramore's Primary School serves Heslington Parish and surrounding areas along with the families of the scholars of the University of York.
+The local school, Lord Deramore's Primary School serves Heslington village and surrounding areas along with the families of the scholars of the University of York.

 What do you think Heslington will be like in the future?
 Find out about our Neighbourhood Plan.